davewheatcroft3/MauiAuthentication/README.md

     options.OAuthSettings.Scope = "openid";
     options.OAuthSettings.ResponseType = "code";
     options.OAuthSettings.LogoutUrl = "<url to logout of your oauth provider>";
-#if WINDOWS
-    options.OAuthSettings.RedirectUri = "http://localhost/callback"; // Windows uses a webview with localhost
-#else
-    options.OAuthSettings.RedirectUri = "mauiauthapp://callback"; // Your callback uri for your app
+    options.OAuthSettings.CallbackScheme = "mauiauthapp://callback"; // Your callback uri for your app
-#endif
 });
 ```